A Walk Through Surge Pricing, 2010-2012

 Knowing that this is a new way to price transportation we wanted to make sure that we could educate as many of our riders as possible of the possibility of increased fares during times of surges in demand.
 So, we wrote city specific emails to all of our registered users, made sure to tweet the heck out of it, answered questions on Quora, and covered our bases with pro-active communication.
 We received a lot of great feedback, including this thoughtful blog post from one of our riders.

-Of course, what might be a reasonable price to one person, might be out of another person’s budget.
-(Enter designer shoes and rides that are pimped.
+Of course, what might be a reasonable price to one person might be out of another person’s budget.
+(Enter designer shoes and fancy rides.
 We all like to spend our money in different ways.)
 To ensure that every Uber rider is aware of the price increase, they are shown this screen (or sent a text) that alerts them of any increase in price.
-You must hit the “OK” button before we allow the rider to go to the next screen and have a car dispatched to them.
+You must hit the “OK” button before we allow you to go to the next screen and dispatch a car to you.

-This screen is devoted to avoiding sticker shock after a ride.
-To some people this screen *is* sticker shock, and they have the chance to cancel the request and wait for demand to subside and for the price to go down.
+The goal of this screen is to avoid sticker shock after a ride.
+To some people this screen is sticker shock; they have the chance to cancel the request and wait for demand to subside and for the price to go down.

 If the number of people hitting “OK” doesn’t subside, then the price raises up another level.
 This New Year’s Eve we had extremely high demand and prices stayed above 5X for a few cities for quite a while.

 It’s too early to tell what happened this New Year’s Eve.
-But, rest assured that our Math Team will be crunching these numbers, making pretty charts, drawing on windows, and arguing into the wee hours of the morning to figure out what this all means and how we can turn our knowledge of supply, demand, and our service into a better ride experience for both the riders and the drivers we connect.
+But, rest assured our Math Team will be crunching these numbers, making pretty charts, drawing on windows, and arguing into the wee hours of the morning to figure out what this all means and how we can turn our knowledge of supply, demand, and our service into a better ride experience for both the riders and the drivers we connect.